13 ways to painlessly improve profitability in 2013: Energy as a profit center

 By Jay Fiske

-We hope you’ll join us as we bring you 13 installments that provide a step-by-step roadmap to help you become master of your energy fate.
+We hope you’ll join us as we bring you 13 weekly installments that provide a step-by-step roadmap to help you become master of your energy fate.
 It begins by looking at energy in a completely different way.

 Yes, it does turn the P&L on its head, but energy can make the difference between profit and loss, meager survival and thriving business.
-Unlike merchandise and labor costs, energy is much more nebulous.
+Unlike food and labor costs, energy is much more nebulous.
 It is the only widely purchased commodity that is bought without knowing how much it costs until after it has been used.
 When the bill lands on your desk with an ominous thud, you’re left to wonder where it all went.
 And because energy bills reflect only the total therms and kilowatt hours, they don’t provide information in a way that allows you to take proactive action.